-Certainly, machine identity protection adds a level of security above and beyond standard certificate management.
-But as I thought more about this, I began to wonder if machine identity protection would offer additional operational benefits—especially if it was integrated directly with leading CAs.
+Certainly, machine identity management adds a level of security above and beyond standard certificate management.
+But as I thought more about this, I began to wonder if machine identity management would offer additional operational benefits—especially if it was integrated directly with leading CAs.
 So, I asked my go-to Venafi architect, Bill Madell.
-I hope his responses were as enlightening to you as they were to me.
+I hope his responses were as enlightening to you as they were to me

-What’s the biggest reason to integrate machine identity protection with your CA?
+1. What’s the biggest reason to integrate machine identity management with your CA?

 No. Actually, integrating with CAs gives you more flexibility—especially if you ever need to switch CAs.
 The switch may be motivated by something like an emergency situation, such as when a CA has been put out of business or distrusted by Trust Store Providers.
 Or you might simply find a better overall commercial package from another CA. In either case, you don’t want to have to go through a potentially painstaking process to re-enroll everything manually through another CA's interface.
 With an integrated platform, you just simply change policy.
 Once you're plumbed into the new CA, you can either bulk rotate all of your certificates over to the new CA right then and there, or as they naturally expire, they will be renewed against the new CA.

 3. How does integrating with CAs impact the process for requesting certificates?